From collection Phi Gamma Delta Publications Collection

 together only once a year?
 I'd

-better, and we’ve got nowhere to go but up.
+where to go but up.
 Thanks

 Bill Scott